-Indirect exploration costs decreased in Q2 2019 compared to Q2 2018.
-In Q2 2018, indirect exploration costs included compensation paid to land owners for land use in the project area, significant environmental and social work, as well as regional evaluation work for projects outside of San Matias.
-In Q2 2019, the Company incurred indirect exploration expenditures; however, as the Company shifted its focus to re-initiating its drilling program at Alacran, efforts related to regional evaluation work for projects outside of San Matias decreased significantly as a result.
+Indirect exploration costs decreased approximately \$40,000 in Q3 2019 compared to Q3 2018.
+The decrease relates to operations in Colombia, as the Company did not incur significant indirect exploration costs in the USA in either period.
+In Q3 2018, indirect exploration costs in Colombia included compensation paid to land owners for land use in the project area, significant amounts of environmental and social work, as well as regional evaluation work for potential projects outside of San Matias.
+In Q3 2019, while the Company continued to suspend its drilling operations in Colombia, it continued to incur indirect exploration expenditures such as salaries, land payments, security, camp and core shed costs.
+Efforts continued to focus on re-initiating drilling at Alacran, thus, efforts related to any regional evaluation work for projects outside of San Matias decreased significantly, and resulted in an overall decrease in indirect exploration costs.

-Site general and administration costs increased by \$165,400 in Q2 2019 as compared to Q2 2018.
-This increase primarily related to significant increases in professional fees incurred in Colombia due to ongoing legal matters (see the Company's news release dated January 30, 2019) offset by decreases in salary and travel expenditures in Colombia.
+Site general and administration costs increased by \$160,000 in Q3 2019 as compared to Q3 2018.
+This increase primarily reflected a significant increase in professional fees incurred in Colombia related to ongoing legal matters (see the Company's news release dated January 30, 2019, May 9, 2019 and August 9, 2019).